verityj/verityj.github.io/_posts/2023-06-08-keyboard-goodness.md

 ##### Option 1

 I kept forgetting the default triple shortcut so decided to create a new Karabiner complex modification for it.
-To share it for anyone's use I committed it to the main Karabiner list ([the json code file is here](https://github.com/pqrs-org/KE-complex_modifications/blob/main/public/json/Fn%2Bspace%3Demoji.json)).
+To share it for anyone's use I committed it to the main Karabiner list ([the json code file lives here](https://github.com/pqrs-org/KE-complex_modifications/blob/main/public/json/Fn%2Bspace%3Demoji.json)).

 ##### Option 2